namel3ss-Ai/namel3ss-ai-programming-language/docs/book/learn-namel3ss.md

 flow is "list_projects":
   step is "list":
-    kind is "db_get"
+    find projects where:
-    record is "Project"
+      owner_id is user.id
-    where:
+    order projects by name ascending
-      owner_id: user.id
+    limit projects to 20

 flow is "update_project":
   step is "update":